55.5 F

 In the resolution, it is also made clear that the use of proxy names to mask race to circumvent guidelines will not tolerated.

 The Board dissolved of the University but allowed “permissible” programs to be transferred to a “new organizational home”.
-It did not address the quasi independent DEI Offices of of Arts & Sciences of University or other .
+It did not address the quasi independent DEI Offices of of & Sciences of University or other .

 The Board told the university president to report back within 30 days about the state of compliance.